Curvature-induced quantum spin-Hall effect on a M\"obius strip: Method and Results

-Correspondingly to the real space curvature, the Berry connection is not gauge independent but the Berry phase and the Berry curvature are.
-The similarities of the Ricci and Berry curvatures are further investigated in Appendix~\ref{app:berry_phase}, where we show that a Gaussian wave-packet completing a circle around a M\"obius band will attain a phase $\pi$ equivalent to a Berry phase.
-This is a consequence of the topology and it represents a specific illustration of the relation between Berry and real space curvature.
-Furthermore, in Appendix~\ref{app:periodic_ribbon} we present an example of a periodic, quantized alternating current device where a spacial equivalent of Bloch oscillations are observed.
-The observed oscillations are validated analytically by a set of semi-classical equations of motion dependent on Berry curvature.
+Topological currents are traditionally described as being a consequence of the integral of the phase space connection, the Berry phase \cite{berry_paper}.
+Analogous to the real space curvature, the Berry connection is not gauge independent but the Berry phase and the Berry curvature are.
+The similarities of the Ricci and Berry curvatures are further investigated here, we show that a Gaussian wave-packet completing a circle around a M\"obius strip will attain a phase $\pi$ equivalent to a Berry phase.
+This is a consequence of the topology and represents a specific illustration of the relation between Berry and real space curvature \cite{QAC}.